 A background test can be completed by plating several hundred plaques on a plate [see Determining Background by Color Selection with IPTG and X-gal].
-Add 15 $\mu$ l of 0.5 M IPTG (in water) and 50 $\mu$ l of 250 mg/ml X-gal [in dimethylformamide (DMF)] to 2-3 ml of NZY top agar, melted and cooled to ~48°C. The higher concentrations of IPTG and X-gal used in the plating often result in the formation of a precipitate, which disappears after incubation.
-The IPTG and X-gal should be added separately, with mixing in between additions, to the NZY top agar to minimize the formation of this precipitate.
+Add 15 μ l of 0.5 M IPTG (in water) and 50 μ l of 250 mg/ml X-gal [in dimethylformamide (DMF)] to 2-3 ml of NZY top agar, melted and cooled to ~48°C. The higher concentrations of IPTG and X-gal used in the plating often result in the formation of a precipitate, which disappears after incubation.
+Add the IPTG and X-gal separately, with mixing in between additions, to the NZY top agar to minimize the formation of this precipitate.
 Plate immediately on NZY agar plates.
 Plaques are visible after incubation for 6-8 hours at 37°C, although color detection requires overnight incubation.
 Background plaques are blue, while recombinant plaques are white.

-1. Dilute the BB4 cells (from step 5 of Preparing the Host Bacteria in Titering the Library) to an $OD{600}$ of 0.5 with sterile 10 mM MgSO4.
+1. Dilute the XL1-Blue MRF' cells (from step 5 of Preparing the Host Bacteria in Titering the Library) to an OD{600} of 0.5 with sterile 10 mM MgSO4.